Skip to main content

 3. Penalty Rates After the Promo Period

-Some 0% offers switch to a high standard rate if you miss a payment or if the promotional period ends with a remaining balance.
-At MediaMarkt/Saturn, these penalty rates can go up to 17.90%.
-In 2023, MediaMarkt/Saturn were convicted by German courts for non-transparent 0% financing that obscured insurance costs.
+Some 0% offers switch to a high standard rate if the promotional period ends with a remaining balance.
+At MediaMarkt/Saturn, the follow-on rate is around 17.9% effective.
+In a 2023 case brought by the consumer association Verbraucherzentrale NRW, the Higher Regional Court of Munich (OLG Munich) ordered MediaMarkt/Saturn to stop advertising 0% financing in a misleading way that downplayed the linked credit-line costs.
 One missed payment can wipe out all your savings.

 4. Loss of Cash-Payment Discounts